karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 ![Mail by Oracle](/assets/posts/2021-02-22-openjdk-bug-tracker/oracle-mail-2.png)

 When clicking on the "provide more information about this issue" you are directed to another form of the "Oracle Java Bug Database".
-Here you can enter the additional information.
+You can now enter the additional information.
 Again, your data will be reviewed by Oracle before it will be added as a comment to the issue.
 Even if this workflow is horrible we at least have a way to create issues for OpenJDK and comment on "our issues".
 Sadly the workflow contains some problems.